Mebendazole: Medical use

 Mebendazole is a highly effective, broad-spectrum antihelmintic indicated for the treatment of nematode infestations, including roundworm, hookworm, whipworm, threadworm (pinworm), and the intestinal form of trichinosis prior to its spread into the tissues beyond the digestive tract.
 Other drugs are used to treat worm infections outside the digestive tract, as mebendazole is poorly absorbed into the bloodstream.
 Mebendazole is used alone in those with mild to moderate infestations.
 It kills parasites relatively slowly, and in those with very heavy infestations, it can cause some parasites to migrate out of the digestive system, leading to appendicitis, bile duct problems, or intestinal perforation.
 To avoid this, heavily infested patients may be treated with piperazine, either before or instead of mebendazole.
 Piperazine paralyses the parasites, causing them to pass in the feces.
 It is also used rarely in the treatment of cystic echinococcosis, also known as hydatid disease.
 Evidence for effectiveness for this disease, however, is poor.

-Mebendazole and other benzimidazole antithelmetics are active against both larval and adult stages of nematodes, and in the cases of roundworm and whipworm, kill the eggs, as well.
+Mebendazole and other benzimidazole antihelmintics are active against both larval and adult stages of nematodes, and in the cases of roundworm and whipworm, kill the eggs, as well.
 Paralysis and death of the parasites occurs slowly, and elimination in the feces may require several days.